M

 Technical Engineering Manager @Appliscale | Co-founder @DiPA

-4 days ago in Months of work.
+2 weeks ago in Months of work.
 Delivered in weeks.
 That sentence should make you suspicious.

 It should.
 Fast output from an AI agent is easy to produce and easy to fake.
 A confident agent tells you it's done.
 You ship, you move on, and the liability shows up later.